• The regular administrative staff are taking a vacation, and in the meantime, Biigoh is taking over. See here for more information.

 Jaune murmured against her lips, "Yang wanted me to do this…"

 He nibbled down her neck, hands roaming, squeezing, claiming.
-Ruby straddled him in the water, humming at the heat of him.
+Ruby straddled him, humming at the heat of him.
 "So… this is Plan C?"

 He smacked her ass lightly.
 "Mmhm."